-Prior to mowing, maintenance staff should consult with their Maintenance Supervisor to ensure that requirements of laws, rules, and regulations have been addressed.
+Prior to mowing, maintenance staff must consult with their Maintenance Supervisor to ensure that requirements of laws, rules, and regulations have been addressed.
 In particular, coordination is always required ahead of mowing in the ROW in the following areas:

-- National Forests (coordinate with Forest Ranger District) - Native American Tribal Communities - Environmentally sensitive areas containing endangered species habitat and/or cultural resources. - The Maintenance Supervisor or DEC may submit an Environmental Maintenance Work Order.
+- National Forests (coordinate with the Forest Ranger District) - Native American Tribal Communities - Environmentally sensitive areas containing endangered species habitat and/or cultural resources. - The Maintenance Supervisor or DEC may submit an Environmental Maintenance Work Order for assistance from ADOT Environmental Planning.
 The form is available on the ADOT intranet in Construction / Maintenance Essential Documents.
-Fill out the project information and as much of the rest of the form as possible and email it to: MAINTENANCEWORKORDERS@azdot.gov.
-An environmental planner will contact you to answer your questions.
+Refer to the instructions on the bottom of the Maintenance Work Order Form for contact information.